Last updated 5 December 2005

 NEWS - DECEMBER 2005

 Many developments.
 First of all, Amanda bought a Peugeot hot hatch and loves it to death.
-That means she never drove the MG, and so she agreed that I could buy it back, which I did.
+This means that she pretty much gave up driving the MG, and so she agreed that I could buy it back, which I did.

 So there was now no purpose in having so many MGBs - I could only drive one, and the obvious candidate was the original white one, being the only example that actually works.
 So I have sold the red body shell and its identity, and am in the process of dismantling the Purple Peril for spares.